 How to visit: Reserve a pass at the museum’s website

-How to visit: No timed-entry passes are needed for daily entry from 10 am to 5 pm
+How to visit: Open daily from 10 am to 5 pm

-How to visit: The museum is open Friday to Tuesday, 10 am to 5:30 pm and does not require timed-entry passes.
+How to visit: The museum is open Friday – Tuesday from 10 am to 5:30 pm

-How to visit: The museum is open Wednesday through Sunday from 11:30 am to 7 pm
+How to visit: The museum is open Wednesday – Sunday from 11:30 am to 7 pm